uccser/cs-field-guide/docs/source/developer/static_files.rst

 Static Files
 ##############################################################################

-The static files (images, CSS, JavaScript, etc) used within the website go through the following p
+The static files (images, CSS, JavaScript, etc) used within the website go through the following steps:

 1. Files are stored within the ``static`` directory.
 2. Files are processed with a Gulpfile into the ``build`` directory with ``./csfg dev static`` or ``./csfg dev static_prod``.